Elijah5399/AngelHack/README.md

 SANITY CHECK 12 May
 It is 2.57pm and I have just started work
-It is 5.08pm and I just got logins to work by changing the SQL data types :D
+It is 5.08pm and I just got logins to work by changing the SQL data types :D It is 10.33pm and I just got logins and registrations to work :DDDD

 IMPT SQL COMMANDS
 USE {database name}